-In 2015, the free-to-play live service game Halo: Online launched and soon unfortunately closed its doors forever.
+In 2015, the free-to-play live service game Halo: Online launched and sadly soon closed its doors forever.
 The game has since been unplayable in it's original form.
 The Anvil Station private server project aims to resurrect and preserve this game as it was, making it playable once again for the public.

 Worked and communicated with a small team of 4 to meet project needs